FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 But if you look at the code box above, you will find [circle-analytical.fs](shader/circle-analytical.fs) having **none** of those.
 And this is the secret sauce we will look at.
 Before we dive into the implementation, let's clear the elephants in the room...

 ### What even *is* "Analytical"?
-In graphics programming, *Analytical* refers to effects created by knowing the make-up of the intended shape before.
+In graphics programming, *Analytical* refers to effects created by knowing the make-up of the intended shape beforehand and performing calculations against the rigid mathematical definition of said shape.
 This term is used ***very*** loosely across computer graphics, similar to super sampling refering to multiple things, depending on context.

 <blockquote class="reaction"><div class="reaction_text">A picture is worth a thousand words...</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>
 <figure>